aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

 #### Metrics

-Similar to grant methods, you can access metrics emitted by global table replicas by using `metric` methods.
+You can access a replica's emitted metrics by using `metric` methods.
+These metrics can be used to create dashboard graphs or alarms.

+The global table's `replica(region)` method will return an `ITable` reference of the replica from which you will be able to get the specific metrics.

 ```typescript
 const globalTable = new GlobalTable(tableStack, 'FooTable', {